Karen McCrimmon: Background

 McCrimmon was born in Weston, Ontario.
 Her father, Charles Martin, was a metallurgic technician employed by the A.V.
 Roe Company working on the Avro Arrow CF-105 fighter aircraft.
 Her mother, Isabel, emigrated from Scotland on her own, at the age of 20.
 When the Arrow project was cancelled in 1959, her father found work with Trans-Canada Airlines and moved his family to Timmins, Ontario.
 In 1971, the family moved to Windsor, Ontario.

 While in high school, McCrimmon joined the Royal Canadian Army Cadets.
 In 1975, she joined The Windsor Regiment (RCAC) as a Reservist.
 She graduated with a Bachelor of Arts from the University of Windsor in Russian and linguistics, and originally wanted to work in Canada's diplomatic corps.

-McCrimmon then joined the Regular Force in 1980 and became an air navigator, the first female to gain such a qualification.
+McCrimmon then joined the Regular Force in 1980 and became an air navigator, the first woman to gain such a qualification.

 In 1995, she was made a member of the Order of Military Merit and, in 1998, was promoted lieutenant-colonel and given command of 429 Transport Squadron, becoming the first woman to command a Canadian Forces flying squadron.
 In 2000, she headed the Transport and Rescue Standardization and Evaluation Team.
 In July 2006, she was posted to Ramstein, Germany to serve as a Senior Staff Officer at the NATO Air Headquarters.
 She did a tour of duty in Afghanistan in 2004 where she was responsible for NATO Airlift Co-ordination.
 She retired from the Forces in 2006.

 Politics

 McCrimmon became involved in federal politics with the Liberal Party in 2008.
 She was the Liberal candidate for the riding of Carleton—Mississippi Mills in the 2011 federal election, but lost to the Conservative incumbent Gordon O'Connor.
-In December 2012, she announced her bid for the leadership of the Liberal Party of Canada and, on April 14, 2013, she conceded to the winner Justin Trudeau.
+In December 2012, she announced her bid for the leadership of the Liberal Party of Canada and, on April 14, 2013, she placed sixth, losing to Justin Trudeau.

-In the 2015 Canadian federal election, McCrimmon was the Liberal candidate in Kanata—Carleton, essentially the Ottawa portion of Carleton—Mississippi Mills.
+In the 2015 federal election, McCrimmon was the Liberal candidate in Kanata—Carleton, essentially the Ottawa portion of Carleton—Mississippi Mills.
 She defeated Conservative candidate Walter Pamic by a 7,600-vote margin as the Liberals swept to a majority government.
+She was the first Liberal in 48 years to win the riding or its predecessors in the absence of vote-splitting on the right.

-McCrimmon was reelected in 2019, defeating Conservative candidate Justina McCaffrey by a 4,000-vote margin as the Liberals won a minority government.
+McCrimmon was re-elected in 2019, defeating Conservative candidate Justina McCaffrey by a 4,000-vote margin as the Liberals won a minority government.
 McCrimmon was Chair of the Defence Committee in the 43rd Canadian Parliament.

+McCrimmon did not run for re-election in the 2021 federal election.
+In her August 2021 announcement, she attributed her decision to not seek another term to health issues.